ADD Vs. ADHD: Symptoms And Terminology For The Presentations Of An ADHD Diagnosis

 Learn how to manage hyperactivity in online therapy

-For people who experience hyperactive-impulsive type ADHD, hyperactivity may make them feel uncomfortable remaining still.
+For people who experience primarily hyperactive/impulsive symptoms of ADHD, hyperactivity may make them feel uncomfortable remaining still.
 Hyperactivity can be easier to spot in a young child, who may have tendencies to run, jump, squirm, or even get up in school (such symptoms are often first identified in a classroom setting).
 Additionally, individuals with ADHD are thought to display symptoms of hyperactivity less frequently and severely as they age.
 Because of the challenges associated with these symptoms, children with ADHD may be provided with accommodations in some circumstances, including extended time on assignments, alterations to the classroom environment, and personalized instructions.

 Hyperactive and impulsive behaviors could include tapping fingers, wiggling feet, fidgets, and even talking excessively.
 According to the APA, difficulty with hyperactivity and impulse control can cause a young child to interrupt frequently, run or climb at inappropriate times, and experience “difficulty waiting his or her turn”.

 If you believe you’re living with ADHD, a healthcare professional can provide you with psychological testing and medical evaluations (to find out whether any medical conditions are present).
-After these tests, they can determine whether further assessments, a diagnosis, and treatment are necessary.
+After these tests, they can determine whether further assessments, an ADHD diagnosis, and treatment are necessary.

 There are different treatment options available that can help manage the symptoms of ADHD.
 If you’d like more information about ADHD, consider visiting the National Resource Center on ADHD’s website or reading articles and studies from the National Library of Medicine.
-Some of the most common forms of treatment include:
+That said, according to the American Psychiatric Association, some of the most common forms of treatment include the following.

 Prescription medication is a popular form of treatment for ADHD.
 Many children that are diagnosed with the disorder may end up on medication to stay focused in the classroom and pay attention to their studies.
 Parents often speak with a primary care provider or consult a psychiatrist to discuss potential prescription medication treatment options for their children.
 Likewise, adults can get prescription drugs to manage their symptoms at any age.